wooheemusic/use-frames/README.md

 ## History ;;
 This module started from [bezier-easing](https://github.com/gre/bezier-easing).
 One day, I read its code and did not understand it.
 So I reviewed refs about numerical anaysis and got to write a similar code.
 But I still do not understande its empiricism of NEWTON_MIN_SLOPE.

+## Plan for updates
+- demo
+- cubic-bezier by a cubic inverse
+- `setInterval` mode for discretes
+- an adapter for the react-motion/spring interface
+- polynomial interpolation

 ## References
 - [https://reactjs.org/docs/hooks-intro.html](https://reactjs.org/docs/hooks-intro.html)
 - [https://github.com/gre/bezier-easing/blob/master/src/index.js](https://github.com/gre/bezier-easing/blob/master/src/index.js)